sciruiz/exploring-vulnerabilities-peru/README.md

 # Framing Vulnerabilities: Dengue and Diarrhea in Peru’s Borderlands

-**On Revision – Mezza et al.**
-_A transdisciplinary analysis of climate, health, and vulnerability in the Peruvian Amazon border regions._

-This repository supports the article titled:

-**"Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands"**, submitted to _The Journal of Climate Change and Health_.
+This repository supports the study "Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands" (Mezza et. al., submitted to _The Journal of Climate Change and Health_).
+The research examines how climate variability, socio-environmental factors, and health outcomes intersect in the Peruvian Amazon’s border regions, with a focus on Caballococha—an area identified as critically affected by local health authorities.

+Our approach integrates quantitative and qualitative analyses within a transdisciplinary framework, combining climate and epidemiological data with on-the-ground perspectives from community stakeholders.
+The repository provides all materials necessary for transparency and reproducibility, including a literature review with quality-scoring rubrics, complete data analysis workflows, and scripts for replicating results.
+This work aims to inform climate–health adaptation strategies in vulnerable borderland settings.

 ## Repository Contents